rokwire/rokwire-building-blocks-api/profileservice/README.md

 }
 ```
 ### PUT pii information to update pii dataset:
-This method is for updateing the information of the existing pii
+This method is for updating the information of the existing PII profile data.
 ```
 curl -X PUT -d `{
               "uuid": ["a6856b73-d453-4515-8002-56e8d0522136"],